treeverse/lakeFS/docs/setup/hooks.md

    A webhook that reads new Parquet and ORC files to ensure they don't contain a block list of column names (or name prefixes).
    This is useful when we want to avoid accidental PII exposure.

-For more examples and configuration samples, check out [lakeFS-hooks](https://github.com/treeverse/lakeFS-hooks) example repo.
+For more examples and configuration samples, check out [lakeFS-hooks](https://github.com/treeverse/lakeFS-hooks){: .button-clickable} example repo.

 ## Terminology